kuritka/onho.io/README.md

 --link pg-docker:pg-docker \
 -e "PGADMIN_DEFAULT_EMAIL=admin@local.com" \
 -e "PGADMIN_DEFAULT_PASSWORD=password" \
--d dpage/pgadmin4
+-d dpage/pgadmin4 \
+--name pgadmin
 ```

-than run `localhost:8085` from your browser.
+login on `localhost:8085` from your browser with credentials `admin@local.com/password`.
 When create new server use `pg-docker` as Host and `5432` as port
 `postgres` as database and user.
 For password use `password`